 A fractured nasal bone is most often the result of a sudden blunt impact.
 Since the nose is out there, protruding from the face, it is a common facial injury.
 A mild fracture may only result in minimal swelling and a brief nosebleed.
 It is quite possible that you won’t even be aware of the break.
-That is, unless there is deformity to the nose alignment which could change the shape of the nose or your ability to breathe well.
+That is unless there is deformity to the nose alignment which could change the shape of the nose or your ability to breathe well.

 A severe fracture will be much easier to notice.
 The nose is usually deformed appearing.
 There is generally a much greater nosebleed.
-Possibly one, or both of the nostril passages could be blocked, with air flow problems caused by a deviated septum or valve collapse.
+Possibly one, or both of the nostril passages could be blocked, with airflow problems caused by a deviated septum or valve collapse.

-Treating a Broken Nose / Nasal Fracture
+Treating A Broken Nose / Nasal Fracture

 Your doctor may or may not get an x-ray for this injury.
 X-rays are generally not required.
 Using a nasal speculum (a lighted instrument which gently spreads the nostrils and allows inspection), they will check out the inside of the passageways and the nasal septum.

 If the nose is deformed to the point of nasal obstruction, your doctor will probably refer you to either an otolaryngologist or a facial plastic surgeon.
 General plastic surgeons generally have minimal training with the structures inside the nose.
 You may find it best to find a doctor board certified in both Facial Plastic Surgery and Otolaryngology.

 Broken Nose Complications

-Right after the fracture it is best to apply ice and to keep your head elevated.
+Right after the fracture, it is best to apply ice and to keep your head elevated.
 The ice will help in reducing the swelling.
 You DO NOT want to take any aspirin or ibuprofen (Advil or Motrin) as these are blood thinners and will not help with the bleeding at all.
 The best pain medicine to take at this point would be Tylenol which is acetaminophen.
 Do not take nonsteroidal anti-inflammatory drugs (NSAIDs).

-Other Treatment Options for Broken Nose / Nasal Fracture
+Other Treatment Options For Broken Nose / Nasal Fracture

 After this, the treatment is mainly controlling the pain and nose bleeds.
-Other treatment will be available after the swelling is down and a true assessment of the damage can be made — normally within the first 24 hours or after 3 days.
-If you wait more than 14 days from the injury your nose may heal and then you would need to wait 6 to 8 weeks before repair.
+Another treatment will be available after the swelling is down and a true assessment of the damage can be made — normally within the first 24 hours or after 3 days.
+If you wait more than 14 days from the injury your nose may heal and then you would need to wait for 6 to 8 weeks before repair.
 Many emergency rooms are unaware of this and will have you follow up long after your window for immediate repair has closed.

 If your doctor is skilled in this area, they may see fit to realign the bone or cartilage themselves.
 This procedure can be performed in the office or in the operating room, depending on the degree of fracture and on your and your doctor’s comfort level.
 External nasal taping and splints may be used as well.

-Surgery for a Broken Nose
+Surgery For A Broken Nose

 A complicated fracture could require surgery.
 The crooked and broken bone or cartilage may need to be moved back into place.
 This can be performed at the office or in an ambulatory surgery center and may use general or local anesthesia.

 Yes.
-Insurance usually does not cover cosmetic surgery, but in cases where surgery corrects or improves the ability to breath properly or alleviates a major physical deformity, the procedures are often covered.
+Insurance usually does not cover cosmetic surgery, but in cases where surgery corrects or improves the ability to breathe properly or alleviates a major physical deformity, the procedures are often covered.
 Patients should obtain cost information from their surgeon or by contacting your insurance.
 You need to be cautious about having procedures performed without full knowledge of your insurance benefits.
 If you are a patient of Dr. Bennett then his office staff will check your benefits for you to let you know what your financial responsibility will be.